What to Know About Travelling by Eurostar

 As I arrived back into London St. Pancras from my weekend in Bruges, feet up the footrest, drinking a glass of wine, and checking my emails on my internet connected and charging phone, one thought came into my head: Travelling by Eurostar is so much better than flying!

-But while the cross-channel train journey is almost becoming commonplace for me, the trip to Bruges was my mom’s first Eurostar trips, reminding me of all the must-knows for a first time user:
+But while the cross-channel train journey is almost becoming commonplace for me, the trip to Bruges was my mom’s first Eurostar trip, reminding me of all the must-knows for a first-time user:

-It’s much cheaper to book ahead of time, usually a couple of months.
+It’s much cheaper to book ahead of time, usually a couple of months ahead.
 You can book via their website.
-And keep your eye out for promotions: The Eurostar often has sales on to certain destinations.
+And keep your eye out for promotions: The Eurostar often has sales to certain destinations.

 This is especially important for bringing back lots of French wine/Belgium beer I’ve found!
 And unlike flying with a budget airline, there’s no charges for larger bags and no weight restrictions, you just need to be able to actually lift it yourself.

-Where’s you favourite place you’ve travelled using the Eurostar?
+Where’s your favourite place you’ve travelled using the Eurostar?
 Are you planning on trying the new expansion to Amsterdam?
 Let me know in the comments!